zeditor01/zowetools/README.md

 This github repository contains worked examples of deploying zowe, and tools that plugin to zowe.

+Zowe is am opensource framework for z/OS that offers multiple enhancements, that provides a modern, productive alternative to traditional 3270 terminal interfaces.
+ZOWE consists of
+* A web-based user interface (Zowe App Framework)
+* Command-line interface (Zowe CLI)
+* REST APIs (API Mediation Layer)

+Zowe is highly extensible.
+Users and vendors can develop plugins, extensions, and applications to enhance its functionality.
+This allows for customization and integration with existing tools and workflows.

+It provides a bridge between traditional z/OS environments and contemporary development approaches, enabling organizations to leverage their mainframe investments more effectively while adapting to changing technology landscapes.

 ## Contents

 1. [Deploying ZOWE](https://github.com/zeditor01/zowetools/blob/main/docs/deploying_zowe.md)